-In addition, we also study the properties of shell-to-shell energy transfers for the numerical data of $4096^3$ grid.
-For the same, we divide the Fourier space into $40$ shells, whose centers are at the origin ${\bf k}=(0,0,0)$.
-The inner and outer radii of the shells are $k_{n-1}$ and $k_n$ respectively, where $k_n=\{0, 2, 4, 8, 8 \times 2^{s(n-3)}, ..., 2048\}$, with $s=(1/35)\log_2(128)$.
+In addition, we also study the properties of the shell-to-shell energy transfers for the numerical data of $4096^3$ grid.
+For this purpose we divide the Fourier space into $40$ shells, whose centers are at the origin ${\bf k}=(0,0,0)$.
+The inner and outer radii of the shells are $k_{n-1}$ and $k_n$ respectively, where $k_n=\{0, 2, 4, 8 \times 2^{s(n-3)}, ..., 2048\}$ with $s=1/5$.
 The shells are logarithmically binned~\cite{Debliquy:PP2005}.
 Note that the $27$th shell, whose wavenumber range is $194 \leq k \leq 223$, separates the dissipative range from the inertial range.
 In Fig.~\ref{fig:S2S_turbulent}(a), we exhibit the shell-to-shell energy transfers for the whole range, while Fig.~\ref{fig:S2S_turbulent}(b) shows these transfers for the dissipative range only.
-As expected, shell $m$ gives energy dominantly to shell $m+1$, and it receives energy from shell $m-1$ in the inertial regime, hence, the shell-to-shell energy transfers are forward and local~\cite{Domaradzki:PF1990,Zhou:PF1993,Verma:Pramana2005S2S}.
-Interestingly, similar behaviour, forward and local energy transfer, is observed for the wavenumber shells in the dissipative regime as well.
-This is essentially because the correlations induced by forcing at small wavenumbers is lost deep inside the inertial and dissipative wavenumbers.
-As a result, the energy transfers is the function of neighbouring Fourier modes, and hence they are local.
+As expected, in the inertial range, shell $m$ transfers energy dominantly to shell $m+1$, and it receives energy from shell $m-1$.
+Hence, the shell-to-shell energy transfers are forward and local~\cite{Domaradzki:PF1990,Zhou:PF1993,Verma:Pramana2005S2S}.
+Interestingly, similar behaviour, forward and local energy transfer, is also observed for the wavenumber shells in the dissipative regime.
+This is essentially because the correlations induced by forcing at small wavenumbers are lost deep inside the inertial and dissipative ranges.

-In the next subsection, we will discuss and compare the numerical results of the laminar flows with the model predictions of Subsection~\ref{sec:model_viscous}.